PMW25/PMW25/README.md

 👋🏽 welcome to my Github!
 I'm a lab scientist 🔬👨🏽‍🔬 thats aspiring to join the cybersecurity aspects of life.
 When i'm not protecting patient's lives from evil pathogens and organisms on a day to day basis, i'm usually a 🛡️👨🏽‍💻 Security Analyst Enthusiast.
-I also enjoy python 🐍 & i'm exploring cloud tech ☁️ as well.

 ---